dan-koller/macmenu/README.md

 Download the latest version from the [releases page](https://github.com/dan-koller/macmenu/releases).
 On first launch, macOS will warn you that the application is from an unidentified developer.
 To open it, right-click the application and select "Open".
 You will only have to do this once.

 Also, you need to grant accessibility permissions to MacMenu.
 To do this, go to System Preferences > Security & Privacy > Privacy > Accessibility and check the box next to MacMenu.
+You can also add MacMenu to the list of login items to automatically launch it on login.

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png">